FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Specs should be updated forever unless there is documentation that exists.
 Then a spec can be a diff on the documentation.
 - [ ] Can the work be done in iterations or phases?
 If so you might want to indicate priority on things within the spec or consider splitting up the spec.
 - [ ] Once work is about to begin, schedule a kick-off meeting to start the work.
+- [ ] Push to make sure tests are defined.